daithimarkham/Fund-Project-2019/README.md

 1. **Getting Started**
 2. **Software need for this project.**
 3. **Project Plan and purpose.**
-4. **What's involved when investigating a data set and how Jupyter Notebook can be used as a tool.**
+4. **What's involved when investigating a data set and how Jupyter Notebook and SeaBorn can be used as an investigative tool.**
 5. **What is the TIPS Data Set**
 6. **My Research, Investigation**
 7. **Findings**